 Also in that time Greg was taking care of his ailing mother, where he lived until she passed away.
 At which point he realized that there wasn’t anything holding him to New Hampshire, and began doing research on places to move.
 He found Helena.
 He found that there was a demand for teachers, and he could pursue his desire to teach.
 His brother in-law also told him that Montana had a high reputation for taking care of their veterans.
 And according to Greg, he was right!

 So Greg “rolled the dice, packed the car and headed west.”
-Upon arriving in Helena Greg found that there wasn’t many homeless shelters, and ended up out at Fort Harrison VA.
+Upon arriving in Helena Greg found that there weren’t many homeless shelters, and ended up out at Fort Harrison VA.
 There he learned about the Willis Cruse House, and his benefits eligibility.
 He stated that the people out at Fort Harrison really helped him out, and took great care of him.
 He said “other parts of the country aren’t like that; Montana is doing much better by their veterans then others.”
 He also said with a smile “Helena seems like it’s still the 70’s, not technologically, but because everyone’s still very kind.
 And even though it’s not that small, it still has a great small town feel to it.”

 Greg has been in the Willis Cruse House since January 7th, and he is incredibly thankful that he is.
-He says he’s “very fortunate not to be on the street, and it was miraculous that there was an opening, I don’t know I’d have done otherwise.”
-He says “This house made the gamble I took pay off, I’ve learned a lot about the VA, and have been able to network and meet people.”
+He says he’s “very fortunate not to be on the street, and it was miraculous that there was an opening.
+I don’t know what I’d have done otherwise.”
+He says “This house made the gamble I took pay off.
+I’ve learned a lot about the VA, and have been able to network and meet people.”
 He is also extremely excited about being able to get dental care thanks to the Willis Cruse House.
 He figured when leaving New Hampshire, he “had nothing to lose.”
 He said that the house was “the right thing, right place and the right time!”

 Right now what Greg wants to do is be able to teach, and maybe get a job at a summer camp.
 His goal is to be self-sufficient by the summer so he can get his own apartment.

 Greg says he’s really grateful to the Montana Veterans Foundation for having the Willis Cruse House.
 “Without it, there would be a lot of people out there in trouble.”
-He also said that even when he gets his own place he’d like to remain active within the Montana Veterans Foundation, he wants to keep the connection to the community.
+He also said that even when he gets his own place he’d like to remain active within the Montana Veterans Foundation.
+He wants to keep the connection to the community.
 He would like to stay until he’s back on his feet then he wants to give his spot to someone else who needs it.

 Of working at the Thrift Store, Greg says it’s like saying “Thank you to the MTVF.”

-“My stay here will be short term, but I want to keep the connection.
+“My stay here will be short term, but I want to keep the connection.”